Report Cards & Grades

 60 – 69

-The GPA (Grade Point Average) is computed using honor points.
+The GPA (Grade Point Average) is computed using points.
 Add the points earned in each class, divide by the total number of classes and the result is the GPA.
 Weighted courses are AP and concurrent courses, as designated in the academic catalog.

 - Students who fail more than one class will be placed on academic probation.